GazzaJ/CI-MS3-W3Recipes/README.md

  - **Data Input**
 The primary User inputs are achieved
 Users are able to add and change their data (Recipes or User Profile) using a series of forms
->A key consideration in the early planning stages was the method for inputting the recipe ingredients and preparation steps.
+> A key consideration in the early planning stages was the method for inputting the recipe ingredients and preparation steps.
 I had initially thought about getting the user to input the number of ingredients and then looping through this number to enter each ingredient, one at a time.
-However this would be problematic, if the user inputs an incorrect number.
-In this case they might have to restart the process, which would be undesirable. **Thus the goal; has been to make it as easy as possible for the user to input this data.**
+However, this would be problematic, if the user inputs an incorrect number.
+In this case they might have to restart the process, which would be undesirable. **Thus, the goal; has been to make it as easy as possible for the user to input this data.**

 ##### **Information Design**